BabuinoControllers/IOTBox_StarterKit/md/DOORS.md

  mode = door.getMode(superA);
 ```
-In toggle mode the output change its status each time it receive relevant command.
+In toggle mode the output changes its status each time it receives the relevant command.

-To set pulse duration use following command.
-Value is pulse diration in milliseconds.
+To set pulse duration use the following command.
+Value is pulse duration in milliseconds:
 ```
  door.setPulseDuration(3000);
 ```

 ## Initial Output State
-Initial state for door and switches can be set by means of relevant set method.
+Initial state for door and switches can be set by means of this Set method:

 ```
 	 door.setInitialOutputValue( Door.SE_DOOR_STATUS_LOW);